DDieterich/WikiBasedIssues/README.md

 1. Clone the Wiki Repository.
 1. Add [WikiBasedIssues](https://github.com/DDieterich/WikiBasedIssues)
-   as a SubModule in a "WikiBasedIssues" folder at the root level of the Wiki Repository.
+   as a SubModule in a "WikiBasedIssues" folder at the root level of the (cloned) Wiki Repository.
 1. Create Wiki Based Issues using Format listed below.
 1. (optional) Download Issues from GitHub Repository
     * Open a BASH shell
-    * "cd" to the root level of the Cloned Wiki Repository.
+    * "cd" to the root level of the (cloned) Wiki Repository.
     * Create "issues_download" folder.
     * cd to "issues_download" folder.
     * Run: "../WikiBasedIssues/github_issues_capture.sh" LAST_ID TOKEN